 Throwing, bouncing, and/or kicking of footballs, soccer balls, etc., are not allowed in the residence halls.
 Additionally, water guns, water balloons, air soft/paintball guns, and other such devices are not allowed in the residence halls.
 Students in violation are subject to confiscation of sporting equipment and/or disciplinary action.
 Water guns, water balloons and other such devices are not allowed in the common areas.

-Students must check-out during posted holiday or vacation periods.
+Students must checkout during posted holiday or vacation periods.
 Students may request to stay during the break periods provided there is staff coverage during that time.
-Students will be subject to a guest fee and must sign up with the AD at least 24-hours before the halls officially close for that break period.
-Those who fail to check out properly will be charged a minimum $25 fine and/or subject to disciplinary action.
+Students may be subject to a fee of $15/day and must sign up with the RD at least one week in advance of the halls officially closing for the break period.
+Those who fail to check out properly will be charged a minimum $25 fine and/or be subject to disciplinary action.

 Room keys are issued on arrival.
-Locks and keys will be changed when considered necessary by the Residence Life staff, security personnel, and the Office of Student Development.
+Requests to change locks and keys, when considered necessary, will be submitted by the Residence Life staff, safety and security personnel, and/or the Office of Student Affairs.
 Regulations concerning the use of keys include:

 - Loss of a room key requires a charge of $50.